Hebbinkpro/HP-Panel/README.md

 - Click on the submission of the project
 - Click on the `Approve` (to let the project work) or `Reject` (to delete the submission) button
 - If the submission is approved you can start your project for the first time

+## TO DO
+- Improving the style of the webpages